 However, the detection of metabolites or their parent drugs does not mean that the donor is under the effect of the drug detected.

 There is no matrix better than the other.
 However, there is only one that will best meet your needs.
+Synens created a free white paper to help you choose the right matrix and learn more about Drug Detection Window.
 So, before choosing your matrix for drug testing, you should think about your particular needs.
 What do you want to screen for or how far do you need to detect substances?